 Yes.
 The train can accommodate standard wheelchairs, either manual or battery-powered, that do not exceed 30” wide and 48” long.
 The combined weight of the passenger and the wheelchair cannot exceed 600 lbs.
 Wheelchair accessible bathrooms are located on the bottom floors of each car.
 Read more about accessibility on Capitol Corridor.

 The only animals allowed on board are service animals.
 Service animals are animals that have been trained to perform a specific task for the benefit of a person with a disability.
 Animals that are for emotional support, security, or comfort are not considered service animals, and you cannot bring them on board.
 You must have control over your service animal at all times.
 If your animal causes disruption or harm to other passengers, the conductor may ask you to remove the animal from the train.
 Read more about service animals on Capitol Corridor.

 The lost and found is located at the Sacramento Station.
-Please call 916-444-7907 and leave a message with a detailed description of the item you lost, along with the date of travel and the train number you were riding or the station you visited.
+Please call 916-444-7907 and leave a message or email [email protected] with a detailed description of the item you lost, along with the date of travel and the train number you were riding or the station you visited.

 Taking the train is good for you and for the environment.
 By taking the train, you are reducing the number of car trips you take, which in turn reduces greenhouse gas emissions.
-A train along Capitol Corridor can bring much more people in one trip than a household vehicle can, which makes it more efficient.
-Aside from the environmental benefit, taking the train also reduces stress caused by traffic, which keeps you happier and healthier.
+You can calculate your reduced carbon footprint on our Green Travel page.
+Aside from the environmental benefit, taking the train reduces your stress caused by traffic, keeping you happier and healthier.
 Travel time in a car is wasted time; but in a train, you can catch up on work or leisurely activities, or simply enjoy the view!